GeorgeXCV/CS-Notes/grokking-algorithms.md

 These are the two basic things you’ll do with KNN—classiication and regression:
 • Classiication = categorization into a group
 • Regression = predicting a response (like a number)

+## Bloom Filters
+Suppose you’re running Reddit.
+When someone posts a link, you want to see if it’s been posted before.
+Stories that haven’t been posted before are considered more valuable.
+So you need to igure out whether this link has been posted before.

+Hash tables work but no good if the data set is very large.

+Bloom filters ofer a solution.
+Bloom filters are probabilistic data structures.
+They give you an answer that could be wrong but is probably correct.
+Instead of a hash, you can ask your bloom filter if you’ve crawled this URL before.
+A hash table would give you an accurate answer.
+A bloom filter will give you an answer that’s probably correct.

+Bloom filters are great because they take up very little space.
+A hash table would have to store every URL crawled by Google, but a bloom filter doesn’t have to do that.
+They’re great when you don’t need an exact answer.

+## HyperLogLog
+Along the same lines is another algorithm called HyperLogLog.
+Suppose Google wants to count the number of unique searches performed by its users.
+Or suppose Amazon wants to count the number of unique items that users looked at today.
+Answering these questions takes a lot of space!
+With Google, you’d have to keep a log of all the unique searches.
+When a user searches for something, you have to see whether it’s already in the log.
+If not, you have to add it to the log.
+Even for a single day, this log would be massive!

+HyperLogLog approximates the number of unique elements in a set.
+Just like bloom filters, it won’t give you an exact answer, but it comes very close and uses only a fraction of the memory a task like this would otherwise take.